 Participants need to feel alert and ready to engage.
 And that starts with menu planning.
 No matter the setting, more people are opting for healthier options and foregoing the idea that special events make it acceptable to overindulge without consequences.

 Grab and Go

 Try this: Bring in food trucks to let hurried diners get a taste of local flavors on the fly.
 But make sure the prep-time lends itself to a grab-n-go vibe.

-Attendees of all generations and demographics love the experience of learning how to cook what they’re eating.
 Accordingly, consider making food an activity in itself.
 A tour of a professional kitchen plus an interactive cooking class of local delicacies can give them memories they won’t soon forget.